-During the sophomore year, students must complete an Application to Teacher Education form available in 533 Waterman Building.
-Students will follow requirements specified in the Application to Teacher Education.
-Students will not be permitted to enroll in advanced education courses until they have been accepted to teacher education.
+During the sophomore year, students must complete an Application to Teacher Education form which is available in 533 Waterman Building.
+Students will follow the requirements specified in this application.
+Students will not be permitted to enroll in advanced education courses until they have been accepted to Teacher Education.
 The advanced courses include:

 JUNIOR YEAR Fall Spr

-EDEL 155-Lab Experience in Inquiry 3
+EDEL 155 - Lab Experience in Inquiry 3 -

-EDEL 157-Social Ed. & Social Studies 3
+EDEL 157 - Social Ed & Social Studies 3 -

-EDEL 158-Teaching Science for Meaning 3 -
+EDEL 158 - Teaching Science for Meaning 3 -

-General Education Course 3
+1 EDEL 187 - Planning, Adapting and

-Elective Courses 3 3
+Delivering Reading Instruction 3 -

 Major Concentration 3 3

-EDEL 156-Teaching Math for Meaning 3
+General Education Course - 3

-EDEL 175-Lab Experience in Literacy - 3
+EDEL 156 - Teaching Math for Meaning - 3

-EDEL 176-Lang.
-Arts & Literacy Skills 3
+EDEL 175 - Lab Experience in Literacy - 3

-EDEL 177-Children's Lit. & Literacy 3
+EDEL 176 - Lang Arts & Literacy Skills 3

-Total 18 18
+Total 15 15